cartoon-battle/cartoon-battle.github.io/farming.md

 ## I don’t want it any more, how can I stop it?

 Disable the farming using the button above and save your settings.
+This will not cancel your payments.
+To do so go to Paypal and stop the subscription.

 ## How can I know if it works?